Sri Lanka to take legal action against tanker's owner after fire

-NEW DELHI, Sept 9 (Reuters) - Sri Lanka will take legal action against the owner of the oil supertanker that caught fire on Thursday as there is a large leakage of bunker oil from the stricken vessel, an official at the Marine Environment Protection Authority said.
+NEW DELHI (Reuters) - Sri Lanka will take legal action against the owner of the oil supertanker that caught fire on Thursday as there is a large leakage of bunker oil from the stricken vessel, an official at the Marine Environment Protection Authority said.

 “We are deciding whether to claim criminal liability or civil liability or both,” Jagath Gunesekara, Deputy General Manager of the Authority said.
 He said action will be filed under Sri Lankan laws protecting the marine ecosystem.